ProjectBubblez/bubblez.js/DOCUMENTATION.md

 username: The username of the one who posted the reply
 content: The reply message of the reply
 from: Where the post was made from
-deleted (1): Whether the reply is deleted or not
+deleted: Whether the reply is deleted or not (deprecated, shows null)
 edited: When the reply was edited
 reply_date (1): When the reply was made
 (1) = Due to api inconsistencies this data might not be available